Lasting power of attorney – useful resources

 Provides information and advice for older people in the UK.

-Your local Citizens Advice is often the best starting point for financial and legal advice, such as help with benefits or finding legal support.
+Your local Citizens Advice is a good starting point for advice about a range of issues, such as help with benefits, debt or finding legal support.
 The service is free, confidential and independent.
-Most Citizens Advice have a solicitor and some have an accountant available at certain times to give free initial advice.

 Court of Protection

 The Court of Protection is a specialist court for all issues relating to people who lack capacity to make specific decisions.

 The Money Advice Service is funded by the government.
 It can give you information about a range of financial issues and can help you find a financial adviser if you need one.

 0300 456 0300 (customer services, 9am–5pm Monday, Tuesday, Thursday, Friday; 10am–5pm Wednesday)